ngol0/Unity3D-SkillSytem/README.md

-# Skill system using design patterns
+# Skill system using Design Patterns
 ## Overview
 A 3D demo that implements strategy, decorator and composite design pattern to create a skill system for an RPG type